sendwithus/sendwithus_python/README.md

 *NOTE* - If a customer does not exist by the specified email (recipient address), the send call will create a customer.

 - email_id                      &mdash; Template ID to send
 - recipient
    - address                    &mdash; The recipient's email address
    - name (optional)            &mdash; The recipient's name
 - email_data (optional)         &mdash; Object containing email template data
 - sender (optional)
    - address                    &mdash; The sender's email address
    - reply_to                   &mdash; The sender's reply-to address
    - name                       &mdash; The sender's name
-- cc (optional)             &mdash; A list of CC recipients, of the format {"address":"cc@email.com"}
+- cc (optional)                 &mdash; A list of CC recipients, of the format {'address': 'cc@email.com'}
-- bcc (optional)            &mdash; A list of BCC recipients, of the format {"address":"bcc@email.com"}
+- bcc (optional)                &mdash; A list of BCC recipients, of the format {'address': 'bcc@email.com'}
 - headers (options)             &mdash; Object contain SMTP headers to be included with the email
 - esp\_account (optional)       &mdash; ID of the ESP Account to send this email through. ex: esp\_1a2b3c4d5e
 - files (optional)              &mdash; List of file attachments (combined maximum 7MB)
 - inline (optional)             &mdash; Inline attachment object
 - locale (optional)             &mdash; Template locale to send (ie: en-US)
+- email_version_name (option)   &mdash; Template version to send (ie: Version A)

 ### Call with REQUIRED parameters only
 The `email_data` field is optional, but highly recommended!